alexanderlarsen/Saneject/README.md

 > ⚠️ **Beta notice**
 > Saneject is currently in beta.
 The framework is functionally stable, but the API may still change during the beta phase.
 Expect some breaking changes until 1.0.0.
+>
+> It was originally developed to power *Tails*, a VR Snake game I’m working on, and is now ready and actively being integrated into the game, which helps catch edge cases, improve UX, and validate the system in a real production environment.
+>
+> Saneject will remain in beta until I’m satisfied with its stability and usability in production.

 > 👋 **Tried it?
 Let me know**
 >